netsec-ethz/scion-apps/ssh/README.md

 ssh-keygen -t rsa -f id_rsa
 ```

-And create an authorized key file for the server with the public key (note that you'd usually place this in `/etc/ssh/authorized_keys`):
+And create an authorized key file for the server with the public key (note that you'd usually place this in `/home/<user>/.ssh/authorized_keys` whereas `<user>` is the user on the server you want to gain access to, but make sure not to overwrite an existing file):
 ```
 cd $GOPATH/src/github.com/netsec-ethz/scion-apps/ssh/server
 cp ~/.ssh/id_rsa.pub ./authorized_keys